moneymagnate-code/one-click-hugo-cms/site/content/products/_index.md

     image: "/img/products-grid1.jpg"

 testimonials:
-  - quote:
-     testimonials:
-  - quote: "Sozique has given my grandchild great Christian Characters he can learn from and is happy to see."
+  - quote: "Sozique has given my grandchild great Christian characters he can learn from and is happy to see."
     author: "A Sozique Viewer"
-  - quote: "I love turning on Sozique after a long day it's entertaining and helps me to unwind."
+  - quote: "I love turning on Sozique after a long day.
+It's entertaining and helps me to unwind."
     author: "Grateful Subscriber"

 full_image: "/img/products-full-width.jpg"